Terry Gross: Interview style

 Gross said that when she first started working in radio, her voice was much higher with anxiety.
-For years she took singing lessons, and has worked to relax her voice and to a more natural, deeper tone.
+For years she took singing lessons, and has worked to relax her voice and to achieve a more natural, deeper tone.
 Much has been written about Gross's voice, and the precision of her use of language has been the subject of much analysis.

 Difficult interviews

-There have been some occasions when interviews have not gone smoothly.
+There have been some occasions when Gross' interviews have not gone smoothly.
 Gross asked Nancy Reagan about the lack of funding and mishandling of HIV/AIDS by her husband, President Ronald Reagan, which was not well received.
-Several guests, including Lou Reed, Jann Wenner, Faye Dunaway, Monica Lewinsky, Bill O'Reilly, and Adam Driver, have stopped their interviews prematurely.
+Several guests, including Lou Reed, Jann Wenner, Faye Dunaway, Peter Boyle, Monica Lewinsky, Bill O'Reilly, and Adam Driver, have stopped their interviews prematurely.